Chevalmuscle/poker-hell/README.md

 # Poker hell

-A game invented Septembre 6th 2022 by a group of friends at Montréal.
+A variant of [Texas hold'em](https://en.wikipedia.org/wiki/Texas_hold_%27em) which replaces chips with hot sauces.
+Was invented on September 6, 2022 by a group of friends in Montreal.

 ## In other languages